HAITI, I AM SORRY! — Martin P Felix

 One of the most educated Caribbean voting blocks, Haitian Americans have historically voted in high numbers, and their votes have been crucial in deciding local and national elections.
 During the 2020 U.S. presidential elections, some sections of the Republican Party courted the Haitian votes because of some Haitian disaffection with the Democratic Party (particularly the Clintons) for perceived interference in Haitian domestic affairs and the corruption this has engendered.
 Nonetheless, it is not clear whether the 2020 Republican efforts bore significant returns since both U.S. parties have historically neglected Haiti and meddled in Haitian politics.
 One also wonders whether this latest series of attacks is a recognition of the incorruptibility of the Haitian vote.

 The Haitian presence adds value to the American experience.
-Far from uncivilized pet-eaters, Haitian cuisine represents a distinct culinary tradition that has gained global recognition for its unique flavor profiles.
+Far from uncivilized pet-eaters, Haitian dishes represent a distinct culinary tradition that has gained global recognition for its unique flavor profiles.
 Distinguished by its syncretic blend of African, French, Creole, and Native American influences, Haitian cuisine offers a distinctive gastronomic experience.
 Hot dogs are not part of this tradition, but catfish, such as “Pwason Gwo Sel,” can be an offering.

 The surge in misinformation linked to false claims about Haitian immigrants emanating from right-wing websites and amplified by the Trump campaign has sparked a wave of hate crimes, bomb threats, and neo-Nazi marches in the city, jeopardizing its social cohesion.
 In response to 33 reported bomb threats, Ohio Governor Mike DeWine deployed state troopers to Springfield to ensure public safety.